CZ-NIC/pz/README.md

 ## Generate random number

-First, take a look how to stream random numbers to 100 in the bash.
+First, take a look how to stream random numbers to 100 in Bash.

 ```bash
 while :; do echo $((1+$RANDOM%100)); done